13 Interesting And Fun Facts About Albert Einstein for Kids

 3. Early education

 Another unbelievable fact is that Albert wasn’t fond of the Catholic school he went to when he was young.
-As a child, he had an aptitude and fondness for maths and science and was not impressed with the way other subjects were taught.
+As a child, he had an aptitude and fondness for math and science and was not impressed with the way other subjects were taught.
 When he was five years old, his father bought him a compass as a gift.
-His inquisitive mind immediately started to figure out why the needle of the compass always pointed north.
+His inquisitive and creative mind immediately started to figure out why the needle of the compass always pointed north.

 4. Self-taught scholar